VAWVAW/divera-status/README.md

 # divera-status
-a utility to integrate [divera247](https://www.divera247.com/) with [i3blocks](https://github.com/vivien/i3blocks) This will porpably not work out of the box and needs to be changed according to your divera settings.
+A utility to integrate [divera247](https://www.divera247.com/) with [i3blocks](https://github.com/vivien/i3blocks), [waybar](https://github.com/Alexays/Waybar) and other programs that read updates from stdout.
+Provides a dbus inter face with feature `dbus-interface` and a client in the subcrate.